 The booking office at Waimarie Centre is where you can make bookings and purchase cruise tickets, gift vouchers and Waimarie® merchandise.

 We are open 10.00am-3.00pm 7 days a week (October-April) or by arrangement.
-We are also open from 4.30pm-5.30pm every Friday that Cruising on Friday operates and New Zealand public holiday Monday to coincide with scheduled cruises.
+We are also open on New Zealand public holidays Monday to coincide with scheduled cruises.

 Waimarie Centre is housed within a 134-year old building that was originally built as a single story rowing facility for the Wanganui Rowing Club in 1881.
 A second floor was added circa 1910 to create an architecturally unique rowing building and is one of the earliest in New Zealand.
 You can still see the original W.R.C (short for Wanganui Rowing Club), wooden letters above the front door at the entrance to the building.